Executive Council (Rojava): Commissions

-Sometime later (first publications in December), the former official spokeswoman of "Wrath of the Euphrates" campaign Jihan Sheikh Ahmed was elected co-chair of the Defense Commision, one of two special offices of the Executive Council (the second is the Self-defense Commision), whose forming was assumed shortly after the creation of the initial nine commisions.
+Sometime later (first publications in December), the former official spokeswoman of "Wrath of the Euphrates" campaign Jihan Sheikh Ahmed was elected co-chair of the Defense Commission, one of two special offices of the Executive Council (the second is the Self-defense Commission), whose forming was assumed shortly after the creation of the initial nine commissions.

 Apart from the commissions of the larger DAANES' Executive Council and Cantons’ Executive Councils, smaller subdivisions such as districts, sub-districts, and communes also have their own commissions.

 Offices

-Besides the commisions, eight Offices are also part of the DAANES' Executive Council, but not of the regional.
+Besides the commissions, eight Offices are also part of the DAANES' Executive Council, but not of the regional.
 There are offices for the following tasks: